enjaku4/rabarber/README.md

 end
 ```

-By default, Rabarber will redirect back (HTML format) or return 403 (other formats).
+By default, when unauthorized, Rabarber will redirect back (HTML format) or return 403 (other formats).

 ## Dynamic Rules